kiewic/PowerBI-WaffleChart/Tutorial/SubmittingToGallery.md

 - CSS code review
  - Visual doesn’t contain code that rewrites global powerbi rules
  - Visual doesn’t contain code that does suspicious rewrites of html tags rules
- - Visual doesn’t contain only classes or IDs as left selector part (does not have tag as left part)
+ - Visual contains only classes or IDs as left selector part (does not have tag as left part)
 - All links to supporting documentation are active and valid.
 - See [Minimum requirements for implementing a new visual](https://github.com/Microsoft/PowerBI-visuals-core/wiki/Minimum-requirements-for-implementing-a-new-visual).
 - All test cases (see [Test cases](./SubmissionTesting.md)) are passed.